BrianKYildirim/minecraft-enchantment-order/README.md

 *A tiny Flask + Vanilla-JS web app that tells you the cheapest way to put **any** set of enchantments on any item in Minecraft (Java 1.20 +).*

-Available as a live demo here: https://minecraft-enchantment-order.onrender.com
+Available as a live demo here: [Minecraft Enchant Planner](https://minecraft-enchantment-order.vercel.app/)

 ---